-What are other causes of pain?
+What are other causes and treatment of pain?

 Other causes of pain include: